Dinu-Loredana/react-redux-app/README.md

 - add 'thunk' into configureStore.js (received by applyMiddleware)
 - create the thunk function into actions files
-- thunk funct returns a function that receive 'dispatch' as argument and this will be used to displach an action (action creator fn) after it received the resp from ajax call export function loadCourses() { // thunk fn return function (dispatch) { //returns a fn return courseApi
+- thunk funct returns a function that receive 'dispatch' as argument and this will be used to dispatch an action (action creator fn) after it received the resp from ajax call export function loadCourses() { // thunk fn return function (dispatch) { //returns a fn return courseApi